Nitroguanidine: Pesticides

 Nitroguanidine derivatives are used as insecticides, having a comparable effect to nicotine.
 Derivatives include clothianidin, dinotefuran, imidacloprid, and thiamethoxam.

 Structure

-Following several decades of debate, it could be confirmed by NMR spectroscopy, and both x-ray and neutron diffraction that nitroguanidine exclusively exists as the nitroimine tautomer both in solid state and solution.
+It has been confirmed by NMR spectroscopy, and both x-ray and neutron diffraction that nitroguanidine exclusively exists as the nitroimine tautomer both in solid state and solution.

 Related compounds

 The methylated and nitrosylated derivative methylnitronitrosoguanidine is used to mutagenize bacterial cells for biochemical studies.